halex5000/ld-articles/LaunchDarkly Svelte/Using LaunchDarkly with Svelte.md

 For example, the below Svelte component:

-1. Imports the JavaScript SDK
+1. Imports the JavaScript SDK.
-2. Initializes the client using the Client-side ID and an anonymous user key
+2. Initializes the client using the Client-side ID and an anonymous user key.
-3. When the client is initialized and ready, it gets the value of the `show-button` boolean flag
+3. When the client is initialized and ready, it gets the value of the `show-button` boolean flag.
-4. It sets a listener on the change event for the flag.
+4. Sets a listener on the change event for the flag so that any change to the flag value in LaunchDarkly will be immediately reflected on the client.
 5. If the flag is true, the button will display within the component.
+If it is false, the button is hidden.

 ```html
 <script>